cewing/training.gotg/source/basic_plone_development.rst

    * add a template for any viewlet you want to override

-.. class:: incremental

-We are going to go with the new way

 z3c.jbot
 --------

+We are going to go with the new way

 .. class:: incremental